 The JourneyUP Mentor Project assists young adults who aged out of foster care or who have experienced homelessness to develop better life skills through a mentor volunteer and to provide access to basic services such as housing, employment, educational opportunities, medical and dental, and mental health services.

-The Christmas Box International provides resources to children in countries such as Haiti, Taiwan, India, Kenya, Nairobi and the Congo.
-In 2013, we served 425 children in these countries, distributing in-kind donations such as hygiene items, clothing, diapers and formula and school supplies to volunteer organizations working in the region.
+The Christmas Box International provides resources to children in countries such as Haiti, Ecuador, Peru, Columbia, India, Mexico and Kenya.
+In 2016, we served 1191 children in these countries, distributing in-kind donations such as socks, underwear, books, hygiene items, clothing and school supplies to volunteer organizations working in the region.

 Project Elf provides a Christmas morning to more than 3,000 abused and neglected children, teens and young adults.
 Groups and individuals fulfill Christmas wish lists to serve the children at The Christmas Box Houses, and partnering agencies such as in-home service cases with the Division of Child and Family Services.